Darwin Baseball League: Modern era

 The East Darwin Beasts were formed in 1978, but were previously known as the Oilers and prior to that, the Blue Jays.
 The Beasts only Grand Final success was in 1980/81, when they finally defeated their long-time nemesis, Nightcliff.
 East Darwin was the main proponent of swapping the competition from wet-season to dry season, to promote better playing conditions.
 However, when the change occurred in 1984, it ironically worked against them.
 The Beasts had large numbers of cricket players who played baseball in the cricket off-season.
 Thus, when the competition swapped, most of their players choose cricket over baseball.
 The effect was swift and despite the best efforts of a few stalwarts to keep the club running, they disbanded in 1987.

-The South Darwin Rabbitohs was the next club formed in 1970, with the majority of their players recruited from the NT Police Force.
+The South Darwin Rabbitohs was the next club formed in 1970, with the majority of their players recruited from the Northern Territory Police Force.
 Although success took a long time coming for the Green & Reds, they finally won a flag in 1986 over Waratahs.
 They repeated the feat the following year and were successful again in 1990.
 The Rabbitohs were competitive throughout the 1990s.
 However, as the only club without a sound junior development program, there were limited player numbers being developed through the ranks.
 Without juniors and with natural attrition of senior players, the Rabbitohs finally succumbed and disbanded in 2004.

 The newest of the modern era clubs was Northern Districts Rebels, who were formed in 1975, as a break-away faction of Nightcliff.
 Several Nightcliff members, disappointed at the way the club was being administered, decided to start a new club.
 Their early years were difficult, as the club endeavoured to develop a strong junior base for the future.
 Rebels' first premiership was in the shortened 1983 season, followed again in 1984 and 1985.
 Without a licensed club behind them, Northern Districts accepted an offer to join the Tracy Village Sports and Social Club.
 In 1986, they became officially known as Tracy Village Rebels.
 Rebels have gone on to become the most successful Darwin club, winning 16 premierships.